astropy/astropy/docs/known_issues.rst

-Issues listed on this page are grouped into two categories: The first is known issues and shortcomings in actual algorithms and interfaces that currently do not have fixes or workarounds, and that users should be aware of when writing code that uses Astropy.
+Issues listed on this page are grouped into two categories: The first is known issues and shortcomings in actual algorithms and interfaces that currently do not have fixes or workarounds, and that users should be aware of when writing code that uses `astropy`.
 Some of those issues are still platform-specific, while others are very general.
-The second category is of common issues that come up when configuring, building, or installing Astropy.
+The second category is of common issues that come up when configuring, building, or installing `astropy`.
 This also includes cases where the test suite can report false negatives depending on the context/ platform on which it was run.

-Known deficiencies
+Known Deficiencies
 ==================

 .. _quantity_issues:

-Quantities lose their units with some operations
+Quantities Lose Their Units with Some Operations
 ------------------------------------------------

-Quantities are subclassed from Numpy's `~numpy.ndarray` and in some Numpy operations (and in SciPy operations using Numpy internally) the subclass is ignored, which means that either a plain array is returned, or a `~astropy.units.quantity.Quantity` without units.
+Quantities are subclassed from NumPy's `~numpy.ndarray` and in some NumPy operations (and in SciPy operations using NumPy internally) the subclass is ignored, which means that either a plain array is returned, or a `~astropy.units.quantity.Quantity` without units.
 E.g.::